Leibniz-Keks: Design

+There has been debate among biscuit fans whether it is in a square or rectangular shape.
+The main designer of the biscuits confirmed it is a square design.

+The biscuit has been featured in a series of "Monuments of German Design" by the Süddeutsche Zeitung.

 Varieties

 In addition to the original Butterkeks, there are several varieties of Leibniz on the market today.
 These include Choco Leibniz (styled as "more chocolate than biscuit"), Leibniz Milch & Honig (milk and honey), Leibniz Vollkorn (wholemeal), and Leibniz Zoo (animal shapes).

 Ingredients

-Ingredients include sugar, wheatflour, cocoa mass, cocoa butter, whey products, glucose syrup, emulsifier, soya lecithin, whole milk powder, salt, raising agents, sodium bicarbonate, citric acid, and flavouring.
+Ingredients include sugar, wheat flour, butter, in Choco Leibniz cocoa mass, cocoa butter, whey products, glucose syrup, emulsifier, soya lecithin, whole milk powder, salt, raising agents, sodium bicarbonate, citric acid, and flavouring.